smaurice101/readthedocs/docs/source/tmlbuilds.rst

        in the **localsearchtermfolder**.
 TML RTMS solution

        will update the search terms in real-time.
+   * - rtmsscorethreshold
+     - The score threshold for RTMS i.e. 0.8
+   * - rtmsscorethresholdtopic
+     - This topic will contain all messages exceeding

+       rtmsscorethreshold.
+This is convenient to setup

+       alerts on this topc.
+   * - attackscorethreshold
+     - The score threshold for Attack score i.e. 0.8
+   * - attackscorethresholdtopic
+     - This topic will contain all messages exceeding

+       attackscorethreshold.
+This is convenient to setup

+       alerts on this topc.
+   * - patternscorethreshold
+     - The score threshold for Pattern score i.e. 0.8
+   * - patternscorethresholdtopic
+     - This topic will contain all messages exceeding

+       patternscorethreshold.
+This is convenient to setup

+       alerts on this topc.

 .. tip::
    You can use RegEX statements in the search terms.
 This allows you to do build powerful RegEx expressions to filter log files.